Pet animals are in Regulation 576/2013 defined as:

 You must declare that the movement is of non-commercial purposes.

 Are more than five animals imported from third countries the animal health requirements for commercial import apply.

 Import from third countries must be notified to the Border Inspection Post

 Pet animals that are moved to Denmark for non commercial purposes may enter Denmark through the Traveler's Point of Entry at Copenhagen Airport and Billund Airport.

 Pet animals, which originates from Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland and the Vatican City States, may enter Denmark through all border crossings.

-Tourists travelling with dogs in Denmark
+List of banned dog breeds - Information for tourists travelling with dogs in Denmark

 Border Inspection Post, Kastrup at Copenhagen Airport